futureversecom/ubf-unity-integration-demo/README.md

     StartCoroutine(executionController.FetchAssetsFromWallet(wallet, OnAssetsLoaded, OnFailure));
 ```

 The onSuccess callback for this method (filled with `OnAssetsLoaded` in this example) is called with an `Asset[]` structure.
-These Assets contain information provided from the Asset Registry for each entry.
+These Assets contain information provided from the Asset Register for each entry.
 In our case, we are going to use that asset data to populate a grid showing each asset, its tokenID and a profile picture (if one is available and valid)

 ```cs